ejmenkhorst/robotframework_practicesoftwaretestingdotcom/README.md

 ## Project setup

 ### Software Under Test
 In this project we use the demo website [practicesoftwaretesting.com](https://practicesoftwaretesting.com).
+To speed up the UI tests we also make use of the provided [Toolshop REST API](https://api.practicesoftwaretesting.com/api/documentation#/)

 ### Virtual environment
 We use a virtual environment setup for this project to make sure that this project runs in complete isolation of all other python versions and packages you might have installed.